schnoog/Totally-over-engineered-filament-spool-balance/README.md

   - EEPROM saved control range (Lower and Upper level)
   - Switching of 2 digital GPIOs (Switching ON if > upper level, OFF is < lower level) I use for pumping air through a dehumidifier
 - WiFi connection to my home network
+- OTA (Over the air) update of the firmware
 - Publishing the data to my MQTT server
 - Waveshare 4.2Inch e-Paper module to show the data directly on the filament box
 - Easy web frontend to